-Virtual Training, aka VILT (Virtual Instructor-Led Training) is on the increase with 86% of organisations either already using VILT or planning to do so soon (according to The Association of Talent Development (ATD)’s 2017 'State of the Industry Report').
+Virtual Training, also known as VILT (Virtual Instructor-Led Training) is on the increase with over 86% of organisations either already using VILT or planning to do so soon.

-VILT replicates a face-to-face (F2F) classroom workshop in an online environment.
-VILT workshops when designed and delivered by skilled trainers can be as interactive and effective as well run F2F workshops.
-What is virtual training (VILT)?
-Click here to find out more.
+VILT replicates a face-to-face (F2F) learning workshop in an online environment; with learning designed and delivered by skilled virtual trainers that are as interactive and effective as a well-run F2F workshop.

-If you are looking for convincers to zap any misconceptions of virtual training (VILT), then the following may be worth considering:
+If you are looking to zap any misconceptions and/or convince others of the merits of virtual training, then the following is worth considering:

 - Improving learning transfer